mauryavm/Diabetes-classification/README.md

 Model Development: Implemented machine learning algorithms including Logistic Regression, Random Forest, and Decision Tree to build the classification model.

-Model Evaluation: Achieved a classification accuracy of 77%, identifying the best-performing model for the dataset.
+Model Evaluation: Achieved a classification accuracy score, identifying the best-performing model for the dataset.

 Tools and Technologies :